Daniel M. Dobkin

 All radio communications exploits a basic fact about our world: a current in a location [1] induces a potential A in a distant location [2].
 The potential can in turn induce a current at the distant location.
 The distant location feels the current after a time dt = r/c, where r is the distance between [1] and [2].
 The magnitude of the induced potential decreases as (1/r).

-One could write A([2], t) = J([1], t-r/c), but in radio engineering we almost always take everything, including currents, to be harmonic: that is, we assume it has a time dependence like J = cos(wt), or more generally, taking into account the possibility that phases can change, J = exp(iwt) where the complex exponential is defined as exp(ix) = cos(x) + i sin(x).
-For convenient reference here we include a brief discussion of complex exponentials. |
+One could write A([2], t) = J([1], t-r/c), but in radio engineering we almost always take everything, including currents, to be harmonic: that is, we assume the current, and the induced potential, have a time dependence like J = cos(ωt), or more generally, taking into account the possibility that phases can change, J = exp(iωt) where the complex exponential is defined as exp(ix) = cos(x) + i sin(x).

 In the real world, many simultaneous transmissions are occurring.
 An antenna (i.e. at location [2]) doesn't just pick up what you're looking for, but the total potentials due to all currents on its light cone (all the points in the universe from which light would reach the antenna at the time of interest).
 In order to actually communicate, we somehow have to find the signal we are looking for amongst all the other possible signals.
 A different way of viewing the same problem is to say that many signals share the same medium: we need to arrange for some kind of multiplexing to allow all these signals to exist simultaneously while still picking out the one we want.
 There are many methods of multiplexing:

 In order to send information over a carrier of a given frequency, we must make a change in something: the amplitude, frequency, or phase of the signal.
 When we do so we inevitably introduce new frequency components into the signal's spectrum.
 To see why this should be so, we need to think about how we determine how much power a signal has at a given frequency.
 We multiply the incoming signal by the desired signal, cos(wt), and integrate.
-The average of the integral over some suitable period is the amount of the signal at the desired (angular) frequency w.
+The average of the integral over some suitable period is the amount of the signal at the desired (angular) frequency ω.

 If the signal is a sinusoid with a different frequency from the desired frequency, the integral will oscillate, averaging to zero after a long time (differing frequencies are orthogonal):

-If we start with a simple sinusoid cos(wt) and modulate it -- for example, change its amplitude slowly -- we will find that the average integral at a different frequency is no longer necessarily 0.
+If we start with a simple sinusoid cos(ωt) and modulate it -- for example, change its amplitude slowly -- we will find that the average integral at a different frequency is no longer necessarily 0.

-If the test frequency is chosen so that the modulation turns the signal on when e.g. the integrand is positive, and off when the integrand is negative, the contributions will no longer cancel over a long integration time: the modulated signal has acquired a new frequency component corresponding to the sum or difference of the original carrier frequency w and the frequency of modulation d.
+If the test frequency is chosen so that the modulation turns the signal on when e.g. the integrand is positive, and off when the integrand is negative, the contributions will no longer cancel over a long integration time: the modulated signal has acquired a new frequency component corresponding to the sum or difference of the original carrier frequency ω and the frequency of modulation d.
 (The former is illustrated below.)

 The resulting spectrum has components farther and farther away from the initial carrier frequency when the rapidity of modulation is increased (d is made larger): for a given modulation scheme, higher data rate consumes more bandwidth.
 It is almost always the case that bandwidth is limited, superficially by regulatory requirements but more fundamentally by the requirement to share with other radio users in the same physical location.
 More sophisticated modulation schemes can be employed to send more than one bit for each symbol, getting more data from the same bandwidth, but at the cost of reduced immunity to noise.

 Let's examine a few examples.
-The simplest possible modulation is the old Morse-code approach of turning the carrier on for a 1 and off for a 0; on-off keying.
+The simplest possible modulation is the old Morse-code approach of turning the carrier on for a 1 and off for a 0; on-off keying (OOK).
 Here one bit is transmitted per symbol.
 This approach is still widely employed in optical fibers but is not often used in wireless communications.

-To send more data in the same spectrum we might use multiple values of the amplitude instead of just ON or OFF: amplitude-shift keying.
+To send more data in the same spectrum we might use multiple values of the amplitude instead of just ON or OFF: amplitude-shift keying (ASK).
 Note we have depicted the signals here both as amplitude-vs-time and amplitude-and-phase vs. time: the phase plane.
 The problem with this scheme is that the amount of noise we can tolerate before mistaking e.g. 11 for 10 is obviously less than in the OOK scheme for the same peak power.
 This is shown as the error margin in the phase plane diagram.
 Note that here, since we aren't really explicitly keeping track of the phase, the yellow dots could also be shown as circles without changing anything: the error margin is also unchanged, as it is half the distance between two adjacent circles irrespective of the angular location.

 If we are willing to keep track of the RF phase, at the cost of additional complexity we can get a much better noise margin for the same data transmission rate.
 An example, shown below, is the use of quaternary phase-shift keying, QPSK.
 We are still able to send two bits for each symbol, but the error margin is much larger than in the equivalent ASK case.